Smile-SA/llm-benchmark-notebook/README.md

 3. **Table of contents**:

-	1) LLMbenchmark Kaggle Notebook: LLM eval/benchmark code for Yi (6B), Vicuna (7B), Mistral (7B), and Gemma (2B), returns the benchmark table for each.
+	1) LLMbenchmark Notebook: LLM eval/benchmark code for Yi (6B), Vicuna (7B), Mistral (7B), and Gemma (2B), returns the benchmark table for each.
 More information and details in the first cell of the notebook itself.
-	2) YourOwnLLMbenchmark Kaggle Notebook: Copy the cells and change XXX with your own LLM name that you want to test in this evaluation.
+	2) YourOwnLLMbenchmark Notebook: Copy the cells and change XXX with your own LLM name that you want to test in this evaluation.
 More information and details in the first cell of the notebook itself.

 FINAL PRODUCT: This is what the benchmark final return looks like: https://drive.google.com/file/d/1EpiofpKbTAL81fu0-R6s7YDI6Zbam2yN/view?usp=sharing